- What is the purpose of BTU?

 The British Thermal Unit (BTU) is a unit of energy measurement.
 It refers to the amount of energy needed to raise the temperature of 1 pound of water by 1°F.

-What is the purpose of BTU?
+What is the Purpose of BTU?

 For hundreds of years, BTUs have been used to measure energy and it’s the most widely used thermal measurement for determining heating and cooling capacity.
 The BTU rating of an appliance indicates how powerful it is.
 This is referred to as the BTU per hour rating.
-A heater that has 12,000 BTU on the label can produce 12,000 BTUs per hour.
+A heater that has 12,000 BTUs on the label can produce 12,000 BTUs per hour.

 Heating and Cooling Power

-Heating – The heat output of a unit is measured in BTUs.
+The heat output of a unit is measured in BTUs.
 The higher the number, the greater the amount of heat the unit can generate.
 It helps in keeping track of the energy units your appliance will burn or use.

-Cooling – Since BTUs are used to measure the amount of energy required to heat a pound of water, you’re probably wondering how this works as a form of measurement for cooling devices.
+Since BTUs are used to measure the amount of energy required to heat a pound of water, you’re probably wondering how this works as a form of measurement for cooling devices.
 The BTU number on cooling devices measures the amount of energy used to remove heat from the air rather than the amount of heat output.

 It’s very useful in comparing energy sources of various types of fuel.
 For instance, you can compare energy sources by converting electricity, propane, natural gas, or wood into BTUs.
-Wood burning fireplaces, heaters, outdoor grills, ovens & stoves, and other common home appliances all measure their energy output in BTUs, as well as refrigerators and other cooling devices like window air conditioners, portable air conditioners, central air conditioners.
+Wood burning fireplaces, heaters, grills, ovens & stoves, and other common home appliances all measure their energy output in BTUs, as well as refrigerators and other cooling devices like window air conditioners, portable air conditioners, and central air conditioners.

 How Much BTUs Do You Need?